 Consensus Panel Agrees on CTE

-For the first time, CTE has been confirmed as a unique disease that can be definitively diagnosed by neuropathological examination of brain tissue.
-A consensus panel of expert neuropathologists concluded that CTE has a pathognomonic signature in the brain, an advance that represents a milestone for CTE research and lays the foundation for future studies defining the clinical symptoms, genetic risk factors and therapeutic strategies for CTE.
+In further research, a consensus panel of expert neuropathologists confirmed CTE as a unique disease that can be definitively diagnosed by neuropathological examination of brain tissue.
+They concluded that CTE has a pathognomonic signature in the brain.
+This is an advance that represents a milestone for CTE research and lays the foundation for future studies defining the clinical symptoms, genetic risk factors and therapeutic strategies for CTE.

-The neuropathological criteria defining CTE, or the NINDS CTE criteria, which appear in the journal Acta Neuropathologica, had been announced earlier this year at the Foundation of the National Institutes of Health (NIH) board meeting.
+The neuropathological criteria defining CTE, or the NINDS CTE criteria, which appear in the journal Acta Neuropathologica, was defined at the Foundation of the National Institutes of Health (NIH).

 According to McKee, neuropathologists agreed on the diagnosis of CTE and confirmed the interim standards.
 “The specific feature considered unique to CTE was the abnormal perivascular accumulation of tau in neurons, astrocytes and cell processes in an irregular pattern at the depths of the cortical sulci,” explained McKee who is corresponding author of the study.
 “This lesion was not characteristic of any of the other disorders, including Alzheimer’s disease, age-related tauopathy or progressive supranuclear palsy, and has only been found in individuals who were exposed to brain trauma, typically multiple episodes,” she added.